 A few minutes before the church services started, the

+congregation were sitting in their pews and talking.
 Suddenly, Satan appeared at the front of the church.

 Everyone started screaming and running for the entrance, trampling each other in a frantic effort to get away from evil incarnate.
 Soon the church was empty except for one elderly gentleman who sat calmly in his pew without moving, seemingly oblivious to the fact that God's ultimate enemy was in his presence..
 So Satan walked up to the man and said, 'Do you know who I am?'